broeker/jumpsuit/src/pages/index.md

   title: ''
 mainbody:
   content: >-
-    Be sure that the future is not about any one technology or JavaScript framework or cool new hosting platform.[^2]   Instead, we are facing a fundamental shift in how we build and think about the web.
+    The future is not about any one technology or JavaScript framework or cool new hosting platform.[^2]   Instead, we are facing a fundamental shift in how we build and think about the web.
 And it means that we can create faster and smarter websites and applications that are less costly to build, easier to maintain and secure, and infinitely more flexible than our current status quo.
   heading: Zoom zoom.
   image1:
     alt: Jumpsuit diagram